MarketingPipeline/Python-In-The-Browser/README.md

 ## Contributing ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/Simply-Docs)

-Want to help improve this document?
+Want to help improve this [repo](https://github.com/MarketingPipeline/Python-In-The-Browser/)?
 Create a pull request with your detailed changes!
-If approved you will be added to the list of contributors of this awesome repo!
+If approved you will be added to the list of contributors of this awesome [repo](https://github.com/MarketingPipeline/Python-In-The-Browser/)!

 See also the list of [contributors](https://github.com/MarketingPipeline/Simply-Docs/graphs/contributors) who